ryan-neil/react-resources/README.md

 ### Updating Objects and Arrays in State

 When state is updated, the entire state gets overwritten.
-Well, what if we only want to update the color of our car?
+Well, what if we just want to update the _color_ of our car?

 If we only called `setCar({color: "blue"})`, this would remove the brand, model, and year from our state.
-To help us out with this, we can use the JavaScript spread operator:
+So, to help us out with this, we can use the JavaScript spread operator:
 ```jsx
 function Car() {
   const [ car, setCar ] = useState({